-CFPB Matter
+CFPB Matters

 In December 2021, we received a Civil Investigative Demand (a "CID") from the CFPB as part of its investigation into our consumer disputes process in order to determine whether we have followed the FCRA's requirements for the proper handling of consumer disputes.
 The CID requests the production of documents and answers to written questions.
 We are cooperating with the CFPB in its investigation and are in discussions with the CFPB regarding our response to the CID.
-At this time, we are unable to predict the outcome of this CFPB investigation, including whether the investigation will result in any action or proceeding against us.
+In addition, in January 2023, the CFPB informed us that its enforcement division will be investigating our previously-disclosed coding issue identified within a legacy server environment in the U.S. slated to be migrated to the new Equifax cloud infrastructure which impacted how some credit scores were calculated during a three-week period in 2022.
+We are cooperating with the CFPB in its investigation.
+At this time, we are unable to predict the outcome of these CFPB investigations, including whether the investigations will result in any actions or proceedings against us.